owhite/Arduino-PID-control/README.md

 ## Enter: somewhat more rational PID tunings for an arduino-based dc motor.

-If you use python.
-You can use it to issue commands to an arduino, change PID settings, and then graph the results to view the response of the motor.
+If you use python, you can use it to issue commands to an arduino, change PID settings, and then graph the results to view the response of the motor.

+Here's the plan:
+* Write an IDE that can take commands from python
+* Use the python code on the command line to connect through the serial to your curcuit
+* Have the arduino do a little data recording
+* Watch the motor behavior
+* Issue various commands to control the circuit
+..* Change PID settings
+..* Store settings in eeprom
+..* Dump data to pyplot

 Installation and usage of python as well as pyplot is left up to you.